fec-bareminimum/project-catwalk/README.md

 ## Overview

 Atelier (Project Catwalk) is a MVP retail e-commerce client for browsing catalog products with a modern customer experience.
 This frontend project is built to serve product records from an external API.
-This was a group project with a group of 4 engineers, each working on one the of the four modules (see [Features](#features))
+This was a group project with a group of 4 engineers, each working on one the of the four modules (see [Features](#features)) over a span of two weeks.

 ![Demo GIF](./resources/assets/demo.gif)